under the patronage of St Joseph and St Dominic By the rivers of Babylon there we sat and wept, remembering Zion; |

 Acceptance of the Jesuit misconception goes far to explaining why innumerable complaints over the content and conduct of the Second Vatican Council and doubts over its status as an ecumenical Council voiced by the Catholic laity find not one voice of support among the episcopacy and clergy.

-9th November 2018Dedication of St John Lateran
+Michael Baker 9th November 2018—Dedication of St John Lateran

-Tyranny and sexual abuse in the Catholic Church: A Jesuit tragedy
+APPENDIX Tyranny and sexual abuse in the Catholic Church: A Jesuit tragedy

 John R T Lamont